A Hero A Fake: Let Oceans Lie (2010–2011)

 On December 1, 2009, the band announced the name of their next album, Let Oceans Lie, and that it would release on January 19, 2010.
 The same day, Victory Records released the album's title track as a digital single via iTunes.
 A music video for Let Oceans Lie was once again produced by Scott Hansen which premiered on MTV2 and Fuse TV on February 8, 2010.
 A Hero A Fake hosted episode 54 of the VicTorV monthly video series.
 This album received a much better reception among critics citing "the progression displayed on this release is immense.
 While Volatile allowed the band get their feet wet in the waters of the post-hardcore scene, Let Oceans Lie mends together everything the band did right on their debut and delivers hundred fold."
 The band toured independently throughout the midwest and east coast during January and February 2010.
 During March and April 2010, the band headlined the Rise of Victory Tour with labelmates Farewell to Freeway and Before There Was Rosalyn.
 In May 2010, the band took part in the Rage tour to promote the new album of the same name by Artery Recordings band Attila.
 The tour also included the Mediaskare Records band Blind Witness and future Victory Records labelmate Dr. Acula.
 In August 2010, the band began the Blood In The Water tour with labelmates Corpus Christi and Bullet Tooth Records band Deception of a Ghost.

 On December 1, 2010, Victory Records released the band's cover of the song "Looking Up" by Paramore.
 The next day the band started the Dismember December tour with CI Records band An Early Ending.
 Directly following that tour, the band joined the Metal Christmas tour headlined by Equal Vision Records band Texas In July along with supporting acts Like Moths To Flames and Destruction of a Rose.

 In February 2011, the band entered Die in a Fire Studios to demo several new songs.
 On June 24, 2011, the band announced via Twitter that they had finished tracking the first batch of new songs.

 The Future Again (2012–present)

 After nearly a year without performing live, A Hero A Fake announced a new 17 stop tour on November 9, 2011.
 This was the band's first tour west of Texas and they made their first appearances in California.

-On October 17, 2011, A Hero A Fake released a pre-album version of a new song "The Constant".
-The band announced a new album via their Facebook page on January 19, 2012 to be released during summer 2012 on Victory Records.
+On October 17, 2011, A Hero A Fake released a pre-EP version of a new song "The Constant".
+The band announced a new EP via their Facebook page on January 19, 2012 to be released during summer 2012 on Victory Records.

-On May 23, 2012, AHAF announced the name of the new album, as The Future Again.
+On May 23, 2012, AHAF announced the name of the new EP, as The Future Again.
 On August 26, they stated that they are breaking up after a final show in their hometown of Charlotte, North Carolina.